Oekologisches-Trassenmanagement-Illu

 In harmony with nature: New initiative promotes sustainable biotope management along power lines

 The VDE FNN is publishing an implementation guide on ecological electricity line management for the first time.
-The result is the result of cooperation between network operators, the nature conservation organization NABU and the Federal Agency for Nature Conservation.
+The result is the result of cooperation between network operators, the Environmental Action Germany (DUH), the nature conservation organization NABU and the Federal Agency for Nature Conservation.
 The aim is to promote biodiversity, improve the landscape and at the same time operate overhead lines safely.

 (24.06.2024, Berlin/Frankfurt a.
 M.) The expansion of renewable energies also requires the construction of new power lines.
 However, overland power lines usually mean an impact on nature.
 But operational safety and environmental protection do not have to be mutually exclusive.
 In order to make electricity line management more environmentally friendly, the VDE Network Technology/Network Operation Forum (VDE FNN) has now developed the first implementation aid for ecological route management.
-NABU and the Federal Agency for Nature Conservation were also involved as expert groups.
+NABU, the DUH and the Federal Agency for Nature Conservation were also involved as expert groups.
 The VDE FNN note Ecological power line management - framework conditions, fields of action (German), measures serves network operators as an information basis for route maintenance.
 The new information can also be used to make existing electricity lines, which make up the majority of routes, more attractive for animals and plants.

 Risk to power supply due to excessive vegetation or falling trees